Bibliography Monday! Everyone’s favorite day. Here’s where I let y’all in on some of the eccentric reading matter that helps me out with NUNSLINGER.

 Today is the turn of a good friend and companion of mine.
 That’s right, it’s THE MEDICAL AND SURGICAL HISTORY OF THE WAR OF THE REBELLION PART II VOLUME III: A SURGICAL HISTORY!

-That’s the chap there.
-He ain’t got a cover but we can’t hold that against him, since he’s free to download and peruse from the wond’rous University of California Digital Library
+Which is free to download and peruse from the wond’rous University of California Digital Library